 Consider these factors when deciding how much space you need for your restaurant.

 Your restaurant’s concept and service style will affect the amount of space it needs.
 A takeout spot can require just a pickup counter, while a cafe or full-service restaurant would need ample seating.
-Guidelines recommend that you allocate 60% of your square footage on the dining room and remaining 40% on kitchen space.
+Guidelines recommend that you allocate 60% of your square footage to the dining room and the remaining 40% on kitchen space.